 Pamela Werner - a new investigation into her 1937 murder in Peking

-The most recent (non-fiction) work concerning this intriguing cold case will be published by Earnshaw Books "A Death in Old Peking" by retired police officer, Graeme Sheppard.
+The most recent (non-fiction) work concerning this intriguing cold case is published by Earnshaw Books "A Death in Peking" by retired police officer, Graeme Sheppard.

 The brutal murder of Pamela Werner in 1937 in pre-communist Peking horrified the foreigners living in the ancient walled capital, and many others besides.
 The appalling injuries the young British woman suffered were as barbaric as they were mysterious.
 Months later, China was engulfed by war with Japan and the macabre crime remained unsolved with the murderer still at large.

 A Death in Peking investigates this cold case using primary source material hitherto un-examined.
 In recent years, there has been a rekindling of interest in Pamela’s death owing to the publication of Midnight in Peking by Paul French, an account stemming principally from the theories of her idiosyncratic adoptive father, E.T.C.
 Werner, a renowned sinologist and long-time member of the China consular service.

 That was how I, a retired London police officer with thirty years of experience, first learned of the case.
 But on reading the book, I immediately saw that the narrative and its conclusions were deeply flawed.
 Evidentially, the conclusion didn’t stand up and, with my professional curiosity aroused, I set about investigating the crime.